Contact topology and non-equilibrium thermodynamics: Stability and interlinking

 \subsection{Asymptotic trajectories-1}

-Let $H$ be a (not necessarily bounded) contact Hamiltonian.
+Let $H$ be a (not necessarily bounded) contact Hamiltonian on a contact manifold $\Sigma$ equipped with a contact form $\lambda$ whose Reeb flow is complete.
 Let a submanifold $M \subset \Sigma$ be the union of a finite number of the connected components of the nodal set $\{H=0\}$ so that $M$ separates $\Sigma$ into two open parts, $\Sigma_-$ and $\Sigma_+$.
 Assume that $H$ is strictly positive on $\Sigma_+$, but in general it is allowed to change sign on $\Sigma_-$.
 Recall that $R$ stands for the Reeb vector field of the contact form $\lambda$.
+Let $\Lambda_1 \subset M$ be a closed Legendrian submanifold.
+Let us make the following assumption.

 {\bf Assumption $\clubsuit$:} \begin{itemize} \item [{(i)}] There exists $\kappa_1 > 0$ such that $dH(R) \leq 0$ on $\{0 < H <\kappa_1 \} \cap \Sigma_+$. \item [{(ii)}] There exists $\kappa_2 > \kappa_1 > 0$ such that $dH(R) \leq 0$ on $\{H \geq \kappa_2\} \cap \Sigma_+$. \item [{(iii)}] $dH(R)<0$ near $\Lambda_1$. \item[{(iv)}] $\Lambda_1$ is a local attractor in $\Sigma_+ \cup \Lambda_1$ of the contact flow generated by $H$. \end{itemize}